 The Honors Transfer Program offers seminar-style honors sections of transferable general education courses to students with a 3.0 cumulative GPA; generally limited to 20 students; seminar-style classes are not "harder" but do foster more peer and student-professor interaction.
-Students may also do up to two honors contacts involving independent research and pojects, in a UC-transferable non-honors course, with the professor and dean's conset.
+Students may also do up to three honors contacts involving independent research and pojects, in a UC-transferable non-honors course, with the professor and dean's conset.
 To qualify for the HTP, students need: a 3.0 GPA, to fill out an application, and to be eligible for English 101.
-HTP completers may enter into transfer agreements that guarantee at the least priority consideration, wear a special cord and be honored at graduation.
+HTP completers who do 15 units of honors and maintain a 3.0 cumulative GPA may enter into transfer agreements that guarantee at the least priority consideration, wear a special cord and be honored at graduation.
 HTP completers with a 3.5 cumulative GPA may qualify for the President's Scholar Medal, the highest academic award given to students at SAC.
 Applications are available at sac.edu, can be picked up at the University Transfer Center or at the office of the Honors Transfer Program Coordinator, Kathy Patterson, located in room D-428.
-For more information, please e-mail at patterson\kathy@sac.edu or the Honors Counselor, Angela Brown at brown\angela@sac.edu.
+For more information, please e-mail at patterson kathy@sac.edu or the Honors Counselor, Haydee Gonzalez, at gonzaleza-havdee@sac.edu.